-Parishes wishing to be eligible for GST charity tax concessions must be endorsed by the Australian Taxation Office.
+From 1 July 2005, parishes wishing to be eligible for GST charity tax concessions must be endorsed by the Australian Taxation Office.

 5. The Anglican GST Religious Group

 Division 49 of the GST Act makes provision for the approval and establishment of GST Religious Groups.
 The Tax Commissioner has approved an Anglican GST Religious Group.
 An Anglican parish is entitled to be a member of this Group if -